content-left-bg.png

 Campaign advertising

-Campaign advertising generally involves substantial strategic planning and creative development, and sophisticated evaluation of the creative concept, media exposure and outcomes.
+Campaign advertising involves substantial strategic planning and creative development, as well as sophisticated evaluation of the creative concept, media exposure and outcomes.

-Generally informational in nature, developed to fulfil immediate or short-term needs of clients – that is, it supports the basic administrative aspects of business.
+Non-campaign/recruitment advertising supports the basic administrative aspects of business.
+It is generally informational in nature, and developed to fulfil immediate or short-term needs of clients.
 School advertisements promoting courses or attendance to events or activities are classified as non-campaign advertising.

 Non-campaign advertising includes: